Auckland: Local

 In 1851, Auckland was constituted as an independent borough, the first in the country.
 The borough was 58,000 acre in size and went as far west as the Whau River and as far east as Howick.
 The large boundary included 4,000 Europeans in the urban areas; 2,500 in the Fencible settlements; and 1,500 in the rural parts.
 An inability to collect rates and a divide between urban and rural interests led to the borough becoming defunct in 1852.
 In 1854, the Auckland Provincial Council established Auckland City under the Auckland City Council Act.
 This city had boundaries equivalent to the City of Auckland electorate.
 The legality of this city was challenged and it was later dissolved in March 1855 before finally being repealed by an act in April 1856.
 An Auckland Harbour Board was also established and repealed during the same period.
 In 1863, the Town of Auckland was incorporated within the same boundaries of the East Town, Middle Town, and West Town wards of the borough.
 On 24 April 1871, Auckland became a city under The Municipal Corporations Act, 1867.

 The Auckland Council is the local authority with jurisdiction over the city of Auckland, along with surrounding rural areas, parkland, and the islands of the Hauraki Gulf.

 From 1989 to 2010, Auckland was governed by several city and district councils, with regional oversight by Auckland Regional Council.
-In the late 2000s, New Zealand's central government and parts of Auckland's society felt that this large number of councils, and the lack of strong regional government (with the Auckland Regional Council having only limited powers), were hindering Auckland's progress.

 A Royal Commission on Auckland Governance was set up in 2007; in 2009, it recommended a unified local governance structure for Auckland by amalgamating the councils.
 The government subsequently announced that a "super city" would be set up with a single mayor by the time of New Zealand's local body elections in 2010.

 In October 2010, Manukau City mayor Len Brown was elected mayor of the amalgamated Auckland Council.
 He was re-elected for a second term in October 2013.
 Brown did not stand for re-election in the 2016 mayoral election, and was succeeded by successful candidate Phil Goff in October 2016.
-Twenty councillors comprise the remainder of the Auckland Council governing body, elected from thirteen electoral wards.
+Twenty councillors make up the remainder of the Auckland Council governing body, elected from thirteen electoral wards.